7. ch-run

 is set to something else or--private-tmp

-is given).Most images do have ten directories
+is given).Most images have ten directories

 /mnt/[0-9]